autoplot/documentation/javadoc/org/autoplot/ascii/AsciiTableTableModel.md

+# org.autoplot.ascii.AsciiTableTableModel

-# org.autoplot.ascii.AsciiTableTableModelYou will need to:
+You will need to:
  <tt>
  model.setParser(parser);
  this.jTable1.setModel(model);